bewest/decoding-carelink/analysis/injury-no-alarm/README.markdown

 ![kinked canula profile](http://i.imgur.com/gvICsXM.png)
 ![kinked canula birds eye](http://i.imgur.com/lk0oBcc.png)

-The insulin is not the problem because I dosed 6 units and immediately observed the glucose levels dropping.
+The insulin is not the problem because I dosed 6 units via syringe and immediately observed the glucose levels dropping.

 I wonder if Medtronic can explain under what circumstances the NoDelivery alarm is designed to work.